top of page

 Additional Punishment: In addition to a possible prison or probation sentence, if found guilty of the crime of aggravated kidnapping, the defendant could face any of the following additional penalties: loss of immigration status, loss of a professional license, loss of military service options, criminal protective orders, civil lawsuits, restitution to victim, and more.

-If you or a loved one is charged with aggravated kidnapping, or PC 209(b), contact our sex crimes criminal defense lawyers today for a free consultation.
 Our team of experienced and winning trial attorneys have helped hundreds of clients charged with misdemeanor and felony sex offenses in Southern California, and we can help you too.
 Call today!

 909-913-3138